What do you wear close to your person?

 What are the undergarments: attitudes we draw so close to us, that they become a part of us?

 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”
 (Col 3:12)

 - Kindness is about how we treat others, it is caring about others around you: wanting the best for them.
 It depicts people who are gentle, mild-mannered, benevolent, compassionate, considerate, sympathetic, humane.
 It is a word typically applied to the inter-human relationships conveying the idea of being adaptable to others and their needs.
-But notice the opposite of Kindness is self-centeredness: being self-focused, self-aware, self-orientated, self-serving, where our primary focus and concern is self-wants and needs.
+It is typically not deserving.
+But notice the opposite of kindness is self-centerdness: being self-focused, self-aware, self-orientated, self-serving, where our primary focus and concern is self-wants and needs.

 - Gentleness: A response that speaks of not being overly impressed with one’s own importance, like Jesus who was described as gentle and mild.
 It is a reigning in of one’s own power to affect your will, into a polite, restrained behavior toward others.
 It receives others with open heart and pleasant countenance.
 Gentle in speech and action, tender, or mild-mannered.
 The opposite is retaliation, revenge, gossip, returning insult, malice, offense etc.

 - Patience: Also translated as long-suffering, it speaks to how we respond to the affronts and outrages produced in our lives by the behavior of others, whereby a person patiently bears the evil words and actions of others, and is not easily provoked to wrath by them, but puts up with injuries, and sits down contented with his life, even when others have “used” him.
 It forgives the wrong of others as we have been forgiven.
 Col 3:13, the very next verse: “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.”